-Among all the tasty items on The Butcher's Daughter brunch menu, the buckwheat pancakes stand out.
-Thanks to the dish's decadent coconut cream, crunchy almonds, sliced bananas, and an indulgent drizzle of pure maple syrup, you'll be scraping your plate to savor every last bite.
+Among all the tasty items on The Butcher's Daughter brunch menu, the buttermilk pancakes stand out.
+Thanks to the dish's decadent blackberry-coconut anglaise, house-made buckwheat coconut granola, and orange blossom syrup, you'll be scraping your plate to savor every last bite.

 Beyond the toasts and spreads, there's a beautiful (not to mention tasty) bowl on Sqirl's breakfast menu that you'd be remiss to overlook.
 Made with short-grain rice, slices of avocado, and crispy bacon, and topped with an egg, it's a hearty yet healthy way to jump-start your Saturday.

 New York City's Ruby Café has (finally) opened a Los Angeles outpost—Little Ruby.
 The Santa Monica location serves up a selection of Australia-inspired dishes including Vegemite toast, chia muesli, and sweet corn fritters for "brekkie," which is best enjoyed overlooking the ocean from the restaurant's patio.